rinukkusu/spotify-dart/README.md

   final credentials = SpotifyApiCredentials(clientId, clientSecret);
   final grant = SpotifyApi.authorizationCodeGrant(credentials);

   // The URI to redirect to after the user grants or denies permission.
+It must
-  // This URI must be in your Spotify application's Redirect URI whitelist. final redirectUri = 'https://example.com/auth';
+  // be in your Spotify application's Redirect URI whitelist.
+This URI can
+  // either be a web address pointing to an authorization server or a fabricated
+  // URI that allows the client device to function as an authorization server. final redirectUri = 'https://example.com/auth';

   // See https://developer.spotify.com/documentation/general/guides/scopes/